Giuseppe Farina: 1950 World Drivers' Champion

 Although he was now 47, a golden opportunity arose at Ferrari when Ascari left the team, leaving Farina the team leader.
 After early season results including victories in the 1000 km Buenos Aires sports car race, co-driven by the young Italian Umberto Maglioli, and the Syracuse Grand Prix, he crashed heavily in the Mille Miglia whilst leading in his Ferrari 375 Plus.
 Just seven weeks later, and with his right arm still in plaster, Farina raced in the 1954 Belgian Grand Prix.
 He was leading before the end of the first lap, dicing with Fangio's Maserati, until the ignition failed on his Ferrari.
 Later in the season he was badly injured in the Supercortemaggiore Grand Prix, a sports car race at Monza, as a consequence of which he spent 20 days in hospital.

-He was back with Ferrari for the start of the 1955 season in Argentina, taking morphine injections to ease the pain.
+Farina was back with Ferrari for the start of the 1955 season in Argentina, taking morphine injections to ease the pain.
 But the heat took its toll on all of the drivers.
 Farina pitted due to exhaustion, with his Ferrari 625 being taken over by the team's spare driver, Maglioli.
 When José Froilán González pitted, a revived Farina was sent out in his place.
 Later in the race, González – who was back in his car – crashed but rejoined and handed the car back to Farina, who brought it home in second.
-Third place in the 1955 Argentine Grand Prix went to Farina's original car which had been driven by Maglioli and Maurice Trintignant.
+Third place in the 1955 Argentine Grand Prix went to Farina's original car, which had been driven by Maglioli and Maurice Trintignant.
 After a third place in Belgium, Farina retired mid-season, owing to the continued pain and the death of Ascari.
 He returned for the 1955 Italian Grand Prix, but his Scuderia Ferrari-entered Lancia D50 suffered a tyre failure at 170 mph during a practice session, whilst on the Monza's new banking.
 The car spun, but Farina stepped out unhurt.
 Ferrari withdrew the car from the event, and Farina did not start his final Grand Prix.